 Contributions.
-Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution, which requires the Texas Legislature to establish a member contribution rate of not less than 6 percent of the member's annual compensation and a state contribution rate of not less than 6 percent and not more than 10 percent of the aggregate annual compensation paid to members of the system during the fiscal year.
-Texas Government Code Section 821.006 prohibits benefit improvements if, as a result of the particular action, the time required to amortize TRS's unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.
+Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution, which requires the Texas Legislature to establish a member contribution rate of not less than 6% of the member's annual compensation and a state contribution rate of not less than 6% and not more than 10% of the aggregate annual compensation paid to members of the system during the fiscal year.

 Employee contribution rates are set in state statute, Texas Government Code 825.402.
-The 85th Texas Legislature, General Appropriations Act (GAA), established the employer contribution rates for fiscal years 2018 and 2019.
+The TRS Pension Reform Bill (Senate Bill 12) of the 86th Texas Legislature amended Texas Government Code 825.402 for member contributions and increased employee and employer contribution rates for fiscal years 2020 thru 2025.

+Contribution Rates

-Contribution Rates FY2 FY1 Member X.X% X.X% Non-Employer Contributing Entity (State) X.X% X.X% Employers X.X% X.X% FY1 District or Member contributions \$X,XXX,XXX FY1 State of Texas On-behalf Contributions \$X,XXX,XXX FY1 District or College Contributions \$X,XXX,XXX
+FY2 FY1 Member X.X% X.X% Non-Employer Contributing Entity (State) X.X% X.X% Employers X.X% X.X% FY1 District or Member contributions \$X,XXX,XX x FY1 State of Texas On-behalf Contributions \$X,XXX,XX Х FY1 District or College Contributions \$X,XXX,XX X